continuwuity/continuwuity/CONTRIBUTING.md

 allowed to be licenced under the Apache-2.0 licence and all of your conduct is in line with the Contributor's Covenant, and continuwuity's Code of Conduct.

-Contribution by users who violate either of these code of conducts will not have their contributions accepted.
-This includes users who have been banned from continuwuityMatrix rooms for Code of Conduct violations.
+Contribution by users who violate either of these code of conducts may not have their contributions accepted.
+This includes users who have been banned from continuwuity Matrix rooms for Code of Conduct violations.

 [issues]: https://forgejo.ellis.link/continuwuation/continuwuity/issues
 [continuwuity-matrix]: https://matrix.to/#/#continuwuity:continuwuity.org